Sanjeetahir3012/Power_BI_Sales_Dashboard_Project/README.md

 - Power BI Desktop – for dashboard creation

-- Excel (Sheet1) – as the data source
+- Kaggle(website) – as the data source

 - DAX & Power Query – for calculations and data cleaning